 The Rifle Squad had a strength of 12 men (based off the TO&E of 1943-44)

 The rifle squad consisted of three subsections (Able, Baker and Charlie), with each section having its own specific role.

 The rifle squad had two NCO’s (Non-commissioned officer), with a Staff Sergeant as the squad leader and a Sergeant as the assistant squad leader.

 Out of the twelve men that make up the rifle squad, eleven of them are armed with M1 Garand rifles, and the remaining man is equipped with a Browning Automatic Rifle

 (BAR).
-The squad's role was mainly centered around the use of the BAR, whether this be in defense or offense, as the BAR was the primary source of firepower within the squad.
+The squad's role was mainly centred around the use of the BAR, whether this be in defence or offence, as the BAR was the primary source of firepower within the squad.